What's The Best Time to Take CBD Before Bed?

 Other sleep-centric tips and tricks

 Have you heard of the term biohacking before?
 If not, you might want to look into it.
-Biohacking refers to positively hacking — i.e. manipulating — your biology towards your health and wellness goals.
+Biohacking refers to positively hacking — i.e. manipulating — your biology toward your health and wellness goals.
 You may be able to biohack your way to better sleep by combining your CBD use with the three tactics mentioned below.

 Don’t go to bed hungry